-The Teams feature is available on our Enterprise plan.
 Here are some tips on when to use Teams within Front:

 When measuring analytics, you might have teams that work off of different business hours.
 If they want to make sure their analytics are based on specific operating hours, companies will want to separate their departments into Teams and set different business hours for each Team.

 It's helpful for teammates to have visibility into only the Team that is relevant to them, which reduces clutter and increases focus and productivity.
 For instance:

 - The rule engine of a Team will only display teammates, inboxes, canned responses and tags that are within that Team, so teammates don't need to sift through items from other Teams.

 - A teammate of one Team will see Teammates of the same team.

 The new Contacts in Front replaces Team-based contacts with a unified Company-wide contact record.
 Customers will be progressively migrated to the new Contacts over the course of March 2021.
 Learn more.

 In the new Front Contacts, a contact is only visible by default to teammates or Teams that have conversations with that contact.
 From there, users can mark a contact as a Company Contact to make it visible to all Teams in Front.